 Construction and OptiMization by Bees

 Where ‘amorphous’ structures, such as the ones created by the termites would be hard for our robots to replicate, let alone navigate, robots inspired by bees may shape amorphous materials into regular patterned structures for easier navigation.
-We are specifically interested in 1) how thousands of locally informed bees coordinate to decide which type of cells are needed (to rear drones or workers), and 2) how these can be built in geometrically confined spaces with minimum material waste and maximum rearing capacity.
+We are specifically interested in 1) how thousands of locally informed bees coordinate to decide which type of cells are needed (to rear drones, workers, or queens), and 2) how these can be built in geometrically confined spaces with minimum material waste and maximum rearing capacity.